 Often times, especially after suffering a serious injury, personal injury plaintiffs must utilize assistive devices in order to complete day-to-day tasks.
 This consideration should be included in establishing a plaintiff’s damages, as the assistive device will both be costly and could impact other areas of the plaintiff’s life, such as employment.
 A vocational expert can help answer the question of whether or not an assistive device will present a barrier to employment, and how this will affect the plaintiff’s potential lost wages.

 A vocational expert will consider a number of determinants in evaluating how an assistive device could affect an injured or disabled individual’s prospects for employment.
 These include the skill level and physical demands of the job, as well as environmental considerations.
 Skilled workers tend to have more autonomy in carrying out their job duties than semi-skilled and unskilled workers and therefore have more flexibility in completing tasks.
 For example, a Human Resource Manager who needs to use a cane as a result of an injury can probably choose how she engages with other employees.
-She likely spends more time at a desk or even has an office, and she may choose to maintain an “open door” policy rather than having to walk to other offices.
+She likely spends more time at a desk or even has an office, and she may choose to maintaining an “open door” policy rather than having to walk to other offices.
 On the other hand, a warehouse employee who needs a cane does not have the same flexibility and opportunities to establish her own ways of engaging employees.

 The physical demands of a job may also present challenges to employees with assistive devices.
 For example, the warehouse employee likely has job tasks that require lifting and handling.
 These might be difficult or impossible while holding a cane.
 Sometimes, physicians place recommendations on circumstances when a cane or assistive device is necessary.
 For example, the injured worker might need to use a cane only when ambulating longer distances (such as a city block).
 In this case, the cane would not present a barrier to either the warehouse worker or Human Resource Manager.